Cayden2606/Cayden2606.github.io/content/projects/morse-code-translator/index.md

 ---
 title: Morse Code Translator
-summary: A visually pleasing and effective Morse Code Translator using an Arduino Uno.
+summary: A functional Morse Code Translator project created for my Intro to Engineering presentation, using Arduino and Python.
-date: 2023-10-27
+date: 2023-06-08

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.